 Artisan recipe of Tuscan porchetta

-First universal ingredient: the slow cooking.
-Rest, cooking and more rest: the stages of preparation of Tuscan porchetta are necessarily long, as they allow the meat to remain moist and juicy, the rind to become crunchy, the aromas of spice up the filling properly.
-A self-respecting artisan porchetta must then be prepared with highly selected meats, strictly national.
-Some artisan workshops they bone the pork by hand for the Tuscan porchetta, so as to be able to preserve livers, entrails, ears or other parts: nothing is thrown away from the pig, quite right?
+A self-respecting artisan porchetta must then be prepared with highly selected, strictly national meats.
+Some artisan laboratories debon the pork by hand for Tuscan porchetta, so as to be able to preserve livers, entrails, ears or other parts: nothing is thrown away from the pig, right?

 As for the spices, at the base of the aroma of Tuscan porchetta we find the traditional aromas of this recipe: sea salt, black pepper, garlic, rosemary.

 The aromas are massaged and slowly absorbed by the meat, before completing the masterpiece in the oven - strictly wood-fired -, with a cooking that varies, depending on the size of the pig, from 5 to 12 hours.
 Finally, the cooling that compacts the meat and dries it of excess fat for as many hours.
 At this point, the Tuscan artisan porchetta is also ready for online sale.
 If not eaten immediately, the porchetta should be kept in the refrigerator, perhaps wrapped in a cloth to keep it soft.
 Porchetta triumphs among the typical Tuscan cured meats also for its use.